iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

   - Support of **vertical auto scaling** is still not a native feature of kubernetes as of 1.18.
 However we have horizontal pod autoscaling which is pretty straight-forward(based on resource utilization it can scale the number of pods). in case of vertical auto scaling based on the work loads, the pods are redeployed with scaled resource request and limits.

 > NOTE: Control plane are managed by Google, hence if we say we need 2 node cluster, both the node will be worker nodes.
 This is a reason its a managed K8s cluster.
+> NOTE: GCP uses containerD as container runtime

+## Master

+- Kubernetes master are managed by GKE. *Both the infra(VMs) on which it is deployed and the master components like - kube-scheduler, api-server, control-manager, etcd, and kubelet*
+- We can just mention the geographical location of the master*probably nearest possible location from the worker nodes*
+- One component is extra than vanilla kubernetes is - kube cloud manager *this brings in GCP features to GCP*
+- also you **not billed** for master infra.

 ## API thats need to be enabled for GKE